streamlit/docs/content/deploy/community-cloud/manage-your-account/_index.md

 # Manage your account

-You can [Update your email](/deploy/streamlit-community-cloud/manage-your-account/update-your-email) or [Delete your account](/deploy/streamlit-community-cloud/manage-your-account/delete-your-account) entirely through [Workspace settings](/deploy/streamlit-community-cloud/manage-your-account/workspace-settings).
+You can [Update your email](/deploy/streamlit-community-cloud/manage-your-account/update-your-email) or completely [Delete your account](/deploy/streamlit-community-cloud/manage-your-account/delete-your-account) through [Workspace settings](/deploy/streamlit-community-cloud/manage-your-account/workspace-settings).

-When using Streamlit Community Cloud, you have two identities behind your account: a primary identity (Google or email) and source control (GitHub).
-Your primary identity allows other users to share private apps with you and grant you access to their analytics.
-Your source control identity allows you to deploy apps from GitHub repositories and manage them through your Streamlit Community Cloud workspace.
+Your Streamlit Community Cloud account is identified by your email.
+When you sign in to Community Cloud, regardless of which method you use, you are providing Community Cloud with your email address.
+In particular, when you sign in to Community Cloud using GitHub, you are using the primary email on your GitHub account.
+You can view your email identity and source-control identity from your workspace settings, under "[**Linked accounts**](/deploy/streamlit-community-cloud/manage-your-account/workspace-settings#linked-accounts)."

 ## Access your workspace settings

-To manage your account, sign in to <a href="https://share.streamlit.io" target="_blank">share.streamlit.io</a> and click "**Settings**" in the top right corner to access your workspace settings.
+1. Sign in to <a href="https://share.streamlit.io" target="_blank">share.streamlit.io</a>.
+1. In the upper-left corner, click on your workspace name.
+1. In the drop-down menu, click "**Settings**."

 <div style={{ maxWidth: '75%', marginLeft: '3em' }}>
     <Image src="/images/streamlit-community-cloud/account-settings-header.png" alt="Access your workspace settings from your workspace" />
 </div>

-Learn more about how to [Update your email](/deploy/streamlit-community-cloud/manage-your-account/update-your-email) and [Delete your account](/deploy/streamlit-community-cloud/manage-your-account/delete-your-account).